chamikara1986/LDPFL/README.md

 - torch==1.12.1
 - matplotlib==3.3.2

+Note: The python version used for the experiments: Python 3.9.4

 ## Files
 > LDPFL.ipynb: The main program that demonstrates LDPFL on the SVHN dataset.
 This file includes the main flow of LDPFL.